Force over Distance: Chapter 52

 //What?// Young asked. //What’s wrong?//

 Rush didn’t reply.
-Instead, with a mind-wrenching effort that revealed the depth of his fatigue, he began running interference.
+Instead, with a mind-wrenching effort that revealed the depth of his fatigue, he kicked off a cloud of interference.

 God damn it.